Jay-Haran/geogridmap/README.md

 ## Usage

-Can be seen in ipython notebook.
+Can be seen in ipython notebook titled usage.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.